Kim Dong-in: Biography

 Kim lived an extravagant lifestyle (thanks to the inheritance received from his father) until 1930, at which point his finances began to fail.
 Kim's financial situation led him to depression and drug abuse.
 Until this point, Kim had been a purist (colloquial and realistic) but he now turned to popular serials, which he had previously spurned.
 Among these were a number of historical novels (listed below).
-In 1934, Kim published, somewhat ironically considering their different stances on literature, the first in-depth study of Yi Kwang-su, "A Study of Chunwon” (Chunwon yeongu); in 1935, Kim launched the monthly magazine Yadam.
+In 1934, Kim published, somewhat ironically considering their different stances on literature, the first in-depth study of Yi Gwangsu, "A Study of Chunwon" (Chunwon yeongu); in 1935, Kim launched the monthly magazine Yadam.

 In 1939, still poor and now ill, Kim joined Park Yong-hui, Lim Hak-su and others in a visit to Manchuria that was sponsored by the North Chinese Imperial Army.
 This was clearly an act of collaboration and is regarded, even today in Korea, as a stain on his literary career.
 In 1942, however, Kim was jailed on charges of lese-majesty against the Emperor of Japan.

 In 1946, after Korean liberation, Kim was critical in forming the Pan-Korea Writers Association which countered other organizations promoting proletarian literature.